Discover the British Airways Singapore Lounge, located at Singapore Changi Airport.

-Usually, when I think about British Aiways, I conjure up visions of a slightly dated business class cabin and exorbitantly high passenger surcharges.
+Usually, when I think about British Airways, I conjure up visions of a slightly dated business class cabin and exorbitantly high passenger surcharges.

 However, when it comes to lounges, British Airways hosts some seriously stylish spaces to relax in.
 And on my initial visit to the British Airways Singapore Lounge, it's fair to say that I was pleasantly surprised.

-A largely open plan space, the Lounge is cleverly partitioned into a number of different areas which acommodate relaxing, working and dining.
+Primarily an open plan space, the BA Lounge is cleverly partitioned into a number of different areas which accommodate relaxing, working and dining.